 - The jalapeño in the recipe is optional.
 I like adding a little spice, but I sometimes leave it out if I’m serving this at a party with kids.

 - Feel free to add in some finely chopped red onion to this salad.

-- I love serving this in individual glass cups for a portable and fun BBQ party side dish.
-You can layer each cup with some lettuce leaves and a scoop of the creamy corn salad.
+Serve the corn salad in individual glass cups for a portable and fun BBQ party side dish.
+You can layer each cup with some lettuce leaves and top those with a scoop of the creamy corn salad.

-- This salad is great served with some crumbled, cooked bacon on top.
+This salad is also great served with some crumbled, cooked bacon on top.
 You can keep it on the side if you have vegetarians.